Health Care Programs at PCC

 As a fitness professional you will be part of the preventive health care team working in health and fitness clubs, wellness centers, public and private recreation facilities, hospitals and corporate fitness centers.
 Our Fitness Technology program provides the coursework, education, and experience that you need to prepare for certification in the field and successfully join the workforce as a fitness professional.

-Healthy Older Adult Fitness
+Fitness Technology - Healthy Older Adult Fitness

 The Fitness Technology program partners with the Gerontology program.
 In addition to this certificate, co-certificates and/or co-degrees between Fitness Technology and Gerontology can be earned.